 Anyway, this is all to say that pain does not mean broken.
 There is a way forward.
 And you probably won’t be able to more-of-the-same your way to recovery.
 It doesn’t have to be kettlebells.
 For me, they were a gateway into heavier strength training.
 And that heavy strength training has served me and the folks I treat in my physical therapy practice very, very well over the years.

-Ready to do something about your hip pain?
+Ready to do something about your lateral hip pain?
 Start here

-The “pull the ground apart” exercise demoed in this video is a great on-ramp for introducing a bit of novel force stimulus into your painful outer hip area.
-This should help calm down feelings of tenderness and irritation and set the stage for more robust resistive exercises down the road.
+The side sitting hip mobility sequence demoed in the video below is a great on-ramp for introducing a bit of novel force stimulus into your painful outer hip area.
+It includes active hip abduction, internal and external rotation, and side lying hip circles.
+This set of hip exercises can help calm down feelings of tenderness and irritation, and set the stage for more robust resistive exercises down the road.

 Next step: Gradually progress to loading your outer hip with more resistance!